inverted-ai/invertedai/docs/source/pythonapi/sdk-waypoints.md

 ## No Waypoints

 This is the simplest case for an agent.
-No waypoints are sampled and the vehicle travels realistically, reactively, and diversely as directed by the Inverted AI DRIVE model.
+No waypoints are sampled or passed to the DRIVE API calls.

 ![](../images/waypoint_Town02_frame.png)